omundy/learn-javascript/topics/games/the-lottery/README.md

 	- Display all results within the HTML of the page
 1. Lottery v.4
 	- Use `fetch()` to get data from an API to somehow "seed" the randomness in your lottery game.
+    - Add a section of "behind the curtain" controls to manipulate the odds of the game (mwah hah hah!)